 SoundSteps

-SoundSteps is a structured, music-based early intervention programme designed to support primary-aged pupils (5–11) in developing strong foundations in learning, communication, emotional regulation, and classroom engagement.
-The programme uses music as a consistent delivery method to strengthen early literacy skills, while also supporting behaviour for learning, confidence, and emotional readiness in the classroom.
+SoundSteps is a structured creative primary school intervention programme using music, rhythm, and sensory-informed engagement to support communication, emotional regulation, confidence, and engagement with learning.
+The programme uses creative, trauma-informed approaches influenced by music and arts-based therapeutic practices as a consistent and engaging delivery method to strengthen early literacy, emotional awareness, communication, and behaviour for learning, while building confidence and emotional readiness within the classroom environment.

 By integrating rhythm, melody, storytelling, and creative expression, SoundSteps transforms core curriculum learning into structured, engaging experiences that improve attention, retention, and participation.